thelancetran/cse15l-lab-reports/lab4.md

 ### 7. Edit the code file to fix the failing test
 ![Image](images/Step_7.png)
-* First, we go to the file to be edited (ListExamples.java): `vim ListExamples.java`
+* First, we need to open the file to be edited (ListExamples.java): `vim ListExamples.java`
 * We type the following:
     1. `?ind` --> `<Enter>`
-       - Searching online for command hints, I was able to find the reverse search command which is `?`.
+       - Searching online for command hints, I was able to find the backwards search command (search starting from the end of the file) which is `?`.
        - Knowing from lab that the change we have to make is in the last occurrence of the word `index`, we type `ind` to make things faster and we can jump straight to it!
     2. `e`
        - We move our cursor to the end of the word, so from `|index1` we go to `index|1`